RobotsAndPencils/react-robits/README.md

   "install-robits": "npm i --save git+https://github.com/RobotsAndPencils/react-robits.git#[branch-name-of-desired-theme]"
 ```

+### Webpack Config

 There are a few key pieces to include in your project's webpack config.

-- Point a Sass Resources Loader configuration to the files contained within the design system package's `./shared/styles` directory.
+1. Point a Sass Resources Loader configuration to the files contained within the design system package's `./shared/styles` directory.
 Order matters here, so make sure to include the design system directory before the project directory, if it also relies on this tool

 ```js
 {